barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

     - Count the balance in my wallet and mark all **assets:hand** transactions.
         - If the wallet balance is below the **assets:hand** balance, add a transaction to *expenses:adjustment*
-2. Zero all budget accounts by transferring into *budget:anything*.
+2. Zero the budget by adding transactions to the month just started:
+    - Transfer budget accounts into *budget:anything*
-3. If there was a budget overspend, zero by transferring from *unallocated*.
+    - If there was a budget overspend, zero by transferring from *unallocated*
-4. Delete the pessimistic budget-spending transaction of the month just started.
+3. Delete the pessimistic budget-spending transaction of the month just started.
-5. Comment all transactions in the month just started other than the budget set-up.
+4. Comment all transactions in the month just started other than the budget set-up.
     - Uncomment these as they happen.
 From now, the balance reported for the current month is the current actual balance.